Muzietto/es6-lambda-calculus/README.md

   this magic function `ADD2` has the remarkable power that:

     def ADD = ADD2 ADD2

-  **unfortunately, this bit cannot be verified in ES6**, because the eager execution tries to calculate both branches of the `COND`, which leads us to a stack overflow even if we know that only one of them should be evalued.
+  **unfortunately, this bit cannot be verified in ES6**, because the eager execution tries to calculate both branches of the `COND`, which leads us to a stack overflow even if we know that only one of them should be evalued at a time.

 ### multiplication